 What are some Smile Direct Club alternatives?

-Some Smile Direct Club alternatives are clear aligner brands like Invisalign and ClearCorrect that require periodic visits to your dentist.
-Your Smile Direct, Franksmile and Straight My Teeth are other businesses with the same model as SDC, and also don't require in-office visits.
+Some Smile Direct Club alternatives are clear aligner brands like Invisalign and ClearCorrect that require periodic dentist visits.
+There are also some other mail-order aligner companies like SDC.
+These include Straight Teeth Direct, Your Smile Direct and Straight My Teeth, which don't require in-office visits.
 Of these, Straight My Teeth is the cheapest at £999.

 Clear fixed braces also offer discreet straightening.
 They are fixed to teeth and not really invisible, but they are suitable for almost all orthodontic cases.